mindscan-de/BrightFlux/README.md

 * Implement an Early Persistence module, which can then be used to start the other components (used for initial configurations)

+Startup
+* Do a real application startup, such that the components are properly initialized - instead of "enabling" features.

 UI/UX
 * Configuration System
   * provide PreferenceStore